BillWhite/CMakeProject/README.md

                                      application sources.
 All
                                      application sources and
                                      CMakeList.txt files go here.
+                                     As with libsrc, this mostly contains
+                                     add_directory commands.
           someapp/                   Source for the application someapp
                                      goes here.
             include/                 Include file files private to